-The Planning Office is responsible for the review of development applications such as rezonings, special use permits, comprehensive plan amendments, zoning approvals and zoning appeals and variances.
-The office also acts as staff to the Planning Commission, Board of Zoning Appeals, Historical Commission and Architectural Review Board.
+The Planning Office is responsible for the review of development applications including rezonings, special use permits, comprehensive plan amendments, Agricultural and Forestal District applications, zoning approvals, zoning appeals and variances, and public facility reviews.
+The office also acts as staff to the Planning Commission, Board of Zoning Appeals, Historical Commission, Architectural Review Board and the Trails and Blueways Council.
 The Planning Office has three divisions: Long Range Planning, Current Planning and Zoning Administration and a partnership with Community Development.

 The Planning Office is located at 5 County Complex Court, Suite 210, Prince William, VA 22192-9201.

-David McGettigan, AICP, Long Range Planning ManagerThis division is responsible for maintaining the Comprehensive Plan which may include preparing updates to the plan, processing comprehensive plan amendment requests, and processing public facility reviews.
+Long Range Planning is responsible for maintaining the Comprehensive Plan which may include preparing updates to the plan, processing comprehensive plan amendment requests, and processing public facility reviews.
 Long Range Planning coordinates the County's cultural resources program including archaeology and support to the Historical Commission, as well as providing support to other committees and councils such as the Agricultural and Forestal Districts Advisory Committee, DCSM/Zoning Ordinance Advisory Committee, Trails and Blueways Council, and Architectural Review Board.
-This division coordinates Special Planning Projects, provides GIS analysis and data services for the Planning Office, such as the Build-Out Analysis, maintains Planning Office Maps and provides research and policy analysis for Zoning Text Amendments.
-Potomac Communities is also within this division as is the Planning Office webmaster.
+The division also coordinates Special Planning Projects, provides GIS analysis and data services for the Planning Office, such as the Build-Out Analysis, maintains Planning Office Maps and provides research and policy analysis for Zoning Text Amendments.
+Potomac Communities is also within Long Range Planning, as is the Planning Office webmaster.

 Back to Top